What are the 8 limbs of Yoga/Ashtanga yoga?

 Ashtanga Yoga Samadhi (Transcendental State)

 Samadhi is the end of a practitioner’s quest.
-His body and senses are still seemed to be asleep.
-However, his faculties of the mind are alert and the person in this state is fully conscious and alert.
+His body and senses still seemed to be asleep.
+However, his faculties are alert, and the person in this state is fully conscious and alert.
 It is the eighth component of Ashtanga Yoga outlined in the Patanjala Yoga Sutra.

-- It is the state of trance-consciousness wherein Yogi remains unmoved by physical and mental afflictions.
+- It is the trance-conscious state wherein Yogi remains unmoved by physical and mental afflictions.

 - In other words, a state of intense concentration achieved through meditation.

-- It is the final state of Yoga and has been described variously as a state of uninterrupted joy and peace absolute consciousness and self-realization.
+- It is the final state of Yoga and has been described variously as a state of uninterrupted joy, peace, absolute consciousness, and self-realisation.